 Even if you can’t get there that early, it is well worth the visit.
 When I was there in early June on a Monday morning I only saw a handful of people during my stop there.
 Unlike the huge crowds you will find at popular lighthouses like Nubble Light in Cape Neddick or Portland head Light in Cape Elizabeth.

-This cute border town is quiet, but I imagine it is busier when the Canadian border is open and tourists are doing a “two-nation vacation.”
-When the border is open, a visit to Campobello Island is a must, home to Roosevelt Campobello International Park.
+This cute town on the Canadian border is quiet, but popular with tourists who want to take a “two-nation vacation.”
+You can visit Campobello Island, home to Roosevelt Campobello International Park.
 Franklin and Eleanor Roosevelt’s magnificent summer home is preserved there in a combination indoor museum and an outdoor nature park.
 A popular thing to do is book a reservation for “Tea with Eleanor” for afternoon high tea.

 Nearby, you can explore the Downeast Coastal Conservancy and Cobscook Shores trails.
 A must-stop in Lubec is Monica’s Chocolates.
 All chocolate and ingredients are homemade on-site and she will walk you through every variety of her award-winning candy.

 In town, you can stop for lunch at Lubec Brewing Company for craft beer or Cohill’s Inn and Pub for great cocktails.
-You can either stay overnight or drive 2.5 hours to Bangor for the beginning of your inland adventures.
-Given that the international border is currently closed, I’d recommend driving to Bangor to stay overnight.
+You can either stay overnight or drive 2.5 hours to Bangor for your final stop on the road trip.

 If you want to learn more about the town’s history, take a tour with the Bangor Historical Society.
 They offer downtown walking tours, as well as tours of Bangor’s 300-acre Mount Hope Cemetery, the nation’s second-oldest garden cemetery.
 You can see where some of the scenes from Pet Cemetery were filmed and the final resting places of Hannibal Hamlin, the 15th Vice President of the United States.